Basheer-Ade/Task-Planner/README.md

-Smart Student Planner
+Task Planner

 Overview

-Smart Student Planner is a mobile application developed using React Native and Expo.
-The application helps students manage their academic activities by organising tasks, assignments, deadlines, and priorities in a simple and user-friendly interface.
+Task Planner is a mobile application developed using React Native and Expo.
+The application helps students manage their academic, work and personal activities by organising tasks, assignments, deadlines, and priorities in a simple and user-friendly interface.